-Performance outcomes Acceptable outcomes Applicant response Additional requirements for Precinct 6 - Low impa act tourist accommodation precinct PO28 Development complements, protects and enhances the environmental and scenic values of the site.
+Performance outcomes Acceptable outcomes Applicant response Additional requirements for Precinct 6 - Low imp act tourist accommodation precinct PO28 Development complements, protects and enhances he environmental and scenic values of the site.
 AO28.1 One dwelling house establishes per lot.
 AO28.2 Any other development is limited to existing cleared areas on the site.
 AO28.3 No development is to occur above the 60 metre contour line.
 R28.1 Complies.
 The proposed development includes a single dwelling house.
 R28.2 Complies with Performance Outcome.
 The service station and shop have been proposed to address critical community need identified during and after Cyclone Jasper, which highlighted significant gaps in access to essential fuel and food supplies.
-As outlined in Section 3 of the Planning Report, these facilities aim to enhance local resilient and aid in recovery efforts during future disaster events, while ensuring minimal disruption to the site's environmental values The proposed development will not negative impact the site's biological diversity, ecological integrity, or scenic amenity.
+As outlined in Section 3 of the Planning Report, these facilities aim to enhance local resilience and aid in recovery efforts during future disaster events, while ensuring minimal disruption to the site's environmental values.
+The proposed development will not negativel impact the site's biological diversity, ecological integrity, or scenic amenity.
 Supporting documentation, including a Vegetation Management and Tree Clearing Plan (Schedule) and a Protected Plant Survey Report (Schedule), confirms that the site consists largely of disturbed vine forest.
 The areas proposed for clearing are dominated by non-native fruit trees, garden plants, weeds, and grasses, along with remnants of old structures and animal enclosures.
-In accordance with the Nature Conservation Act 1992, these areas are not considered 'in the wild.'
-Furthermore, the development has been consolidated and
+In accordance with the Nature Conservation Act 1992, these areas are not